1969 Oakland Athletics season

-The 1969 Oakland Athletics season involved the A's compiling a record of 88 wins and 74 losses.
+The 1969 Oakland Athletics season was the 69th season for the Oakland Athletics franchise, all as members of the American League, and their 2nd season in Oakland.
+The Athletics finished the season with a record of 88 wins and 74 losses.
 With its expansion to 12 teams in 1969, the American League had been divided into two 6-team divisions.
 In their first year in the newly established American League West, the Athletics finished second, nine games behind the Minnesota Twins.
-It was the first time they had finished in the first division since 1952.
+It was the first time they had finished in the first place in a division since 1952 Philadelphia Athletics season.
 Paid attendance for the season was 778,232.